jordipons/sklearn-audio-transfer-learning/README.md

 ## I want to build my own audio classifier

-In the following, we give some tips on how to build another classifier that is not based on the GTZAN dataset.
+In the following, we give some tips on how to build another audio classifier that is not based on the GTZAN dataset.

 As an example on how to do it, let's download the ASC-TUT dataset ([dev-set](https://zenodo.org/record/400515#.W9n2UtGdZhE) / [eval-set](https://zenodo.org/record/1040168#.W9n2jNGdZhE)).
-With this data, we will build an acoustic scene classifier.
-Are we in a park or in a bus?
+With this data, you can build an acoustic scene classifier.

-Copy the audio into a new directory in `sklearn-audio-transfer-learning/data/audio/ASC-TUT/`.
+Copy the audio into a new audio directory: `sklearn-audio-transfer-learning/data/audio/ASC-TUT/`.
 Now create your train/test partitions.
-These are just lists of the files that belong to this partition: see the GTZAN example above.
+These are just lists of the files that belong to this partition.
 For example, access to the your audio directory `sklearn-audio-transfer-learning/data/audio/ASC-TUT/dev-set/` and run `ls > train_set.txt`.
 Do the same for creating the test partition.
-Afterwords, remember to configure the variables `'audio_paths_train'` and `'audio_paths_test'` in `sklearn_audioset.py` with the new dataset/partitions.
+Afterwords, remember to configure the variables `'audio_paths_train'` & `'audio_paths_test'` in `sklearn_audioset.py` with the new dataset/partitions.

-The last step is to define which is the label (or ground truth) for each of the audios.
+The last step is to define which is the label (or ground truth) of each of the audios.
 You can define the correspondence between the audio path and its label in the following function `path2gt_datasets(path, dataset)` in `sklearn-audio-transfer-learning/src/utils.py`.

-You are ready to go.
+You are ready to go!

 ## Additional tips

-Dive into it!
-This code is readable and well documented.
+#### Do you want to experiment with different Scikit-learn models?

-Change the model?
+You can easily set your favourite sklearn classifier in `define_classification_model()`.
+Then, select one `'model_type'`.
+The following ones are already implemented: 'linearSVM', 'SVM', 'perceptron', 'MLP', 'kNN'.

-    'model_type': 'linearSVM', # 'linearSVM', 'SVM', 'perceptron', 'MLP', 'kNN'
+Check [Scikit-learn's documentation](https://scikit-learn.org/stable/) to know more about its possibilities.

-Go faster?
+#### Does the script takes an eternity to extract the training features?

-    'load_training_data': 'training_data_GTZAN_8643.npz' # False or load a model: 'training_data_GTZAN_839.npz'
+Once you have extracted the training features once, these are automatically stored in `sklearn-audio-transfer-learning/data/experiments/`.
+You can simply load those (instead of re-computing) by setting the variable `'load_training_data'` with the name of the .npz file containing the pre-computed training features (e.g.: 'training_data_GTZAN_8643.npz').

-Does not fit into memory?
+To re-compute the features, just set `'load_training_data':` to False.

-    'train_batch': 8,
+#### Does the script consumes too much RAM memory?

-    'test_batch': 8,
+Reduce the batch size by properlly setting `'train_batch':` and `'test_batch'`.
+The batch size is the ammount of audios that are processed at once.
+Hence, the smaller it is, the lower the RAM memory consumption.

 ## Scripts directory
 - `sklearn_audioset.py`: main script where we build the audio classifiers with Audioset features and Scikit-learn.